 The most effective minimalist ways to overcome procrastination certainly also include fending off digital distractions.

-Leaving your phone somewhere you can’t reach it will reduce the risk of grabbing it every two seconds.
-Once it’s out of sight, you’ll be less inclined to check your messages, social media notifications, and emails on a constant basis.
+Leaving your phone somewhere far away will reduce the risk of grabbing it every two seconds.
+Once it’s out of sight, you’ll be less inclined to check your messages, social media notifications, and emails all the time.

 Because let’s be honest, if someone needs to reach you right now, they’re probably going to call anyway instead of waiting for your Whatsapp response.